 How can WE contribute to a more 'just' and 'fair' FUTURE FOR ALL?

-Recently at Emmaus a group of senior students attended a Social Justice Workshop led by Caritas Australia.
+Earlier in 2018 at Emmaus a group of senior students attended a Social Justice Workshop led by Caritas Australia.

 Caritas Australia is an international aid and development agency.
 Caritas Australia help end poverty, promote justice and uphold dignity so the world's poor won't need to rely on charity.
 The organisation delivers emergency relief and sustainable community development programs across Africa, Asia, Indigenous Australia, Latin America and the Pacific.